leonjza/hasher/README.md

 ## Install
 Simply clone the repository to a directory that a web server can serve, or clone to your computer and open `index.html` in your browser.

+## Running Example
+See it in action at http://theninjabag.net/hasher/